UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 ```

 ### Update VisitExpression
-Unlike the other binary operators assignment doesn't follow the same emit left, emit right, emit operator sequence.
+Unlike the other binary operators assignment doesn't follow the same emit left, emit right, emit operator
+sequence.
 This is because an expression like '(x+1) = expression' is nonsensical and therefore not allowed.
-The left hand side
-is always an alloca as the destination of a store.
-To handle this special case the expression visitor is updated to
+The left hand side is always an alloca as the destination of a store.
+To handle this special case the
-to perform a lookup of the left hand side variable for assignment instead of emitting the expression.
+expression visitor is updated to perform a lookup of the left hand side variable for assignment instead of
+emitting the expression.

 [!code-csharp[VisitExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#VisitExpression)]

 Now that we have mutable variables and assignment we can mutate loop variables or input parameters.
+For
-For example:
+example:

 ```Kaleidoscope
 # Function to print a double.